-It’s almost time again for our Signs of Spring Twitter project.
-This is our 3rd year of this event and it gives teachers and pupils a chance to look about and observe the signs of Spring in their environment.
-We already did a Signs of Autumn (#anfomhar) Twitter project earlier this year and classes seemed to really enjoy this.
+Although later than usual due to unforeseen circumstances, it’s time for our Signs of Spring Twitter Project 2015.
+This will be our 4th year of this event and it gives teachers and pupils a chance to look about and observe the signs of Spring in their environment.
+We’ve done a Signs of Autumn (#anfomhar) and Signs of Spring (#antearrach) Twitter Projects for the past four years and classes seemed to really enjoy these.
 Hopefully, we can build on the success of previous projects and get even more schools and classes involved.

 Things to Tweet About

 Possible things you could Tweet about during the week of the project might be:

 - Spring flowers blossoming

 - Birds building nests